 The second level is “conflict”.
 In conflict thinking, you compete with other managers or other companies.
 You’ll fight with team members.
 You think your way is right way and the anything else is wrong.

 The third level is “acceptance”.
 This is a very peaceful, but complacent place to be.
-You’ll avoid conflict with failing team members in attempts to keep the peace.
+You’ll avoid disciplining failing team members in attempts to keep the peace.

 The fourth level is “compassion”.
 Your team members know that you care about them.
 In fact, you care about them so much, you may sacrifice the mission of your team for the care of individual team members.